nicknauert/test-repo/README.md

 Let's push.
 READ THIS NOW.
-This is the third line and commite of this document.
+This is the third line and commit of this document.
+This is test branch.